2009 Hermosillo daycare center fire: Background

 Governor Eduardo Bours announced that the daycare's owners had familial ties to state government officials, state PRI party officials and First Lady Margarita Zavala shortly after the fire.
 The daycare was federally funded but privately operated.
-The government's Social Security Institute provided a contact for operation.
+The government's Social Security Institute provided a contract for operation.
 Two state officials, Antonio Salido Suárez and Alfonso Escalante Hoeffer, resigned in the aftermath of the incident but were not arrested.
 Their two wives co-owned the daycare center.

 The daycare center had passed an inspection on May 26, the week prior to the blaze.
 The number of enrolled children, 142 as well as the 6 staff members providing care for them were also within the approved ratio of caregiver to children for day care centers.
 Reports two days after the blaze revealed, however, that although the warehouse had windows, they were mounted too high and did not provide access to the daycare center for rescue operations.
 A fire department officer unofficially reported that the converted warehouse building had only one operational exit.
 One mother claimed a second exit was locked and the key could not be found.